-I’m sharing a free farm animals printable today for this week’s down on the farm themed Discover & Explore linky.
-The farm animals printable is a fun little game to do with any toddler or young child!
+Here’s a farm animals free printable for toddlers and preschoolers.
+This farm animals printable is perfect for playing a guessing peek-a-book game or using while you sing Old MacDonald Had a Farm!
 (Be sure to check out all our farm activities for kids!)

 Are you following Buggy and Buddy on Pinterest?

 Does your toddler or preschooler love farm animals like mine?
 Theo is just enthralled with sheep, cows, horses, and pigs and loves to imitate their different sounds.
 To build on his interest, I created a simple farm animals activity that we both can do together!
-(This post contains Amazon affiliate links for your convenience.)
+(This post contains Amazon affiliate links.)

 To set up the activity, you’ll first need to print out one farmhouse (in color or in black & white) and one sheet of farm animals (in color or in black & white).
 Once you’ve printed out both sheets, circle cut around the farm animals.
 Now you’re ready!